Trailblazerr1/react-native-projects/README.md

 2. Random wallpaper fetcher
 3. Days of a week
 4. Display weather at your current location
 5. Find the topics trending at twitter India
+6. Navigating in rn